DIYgod/RSSHub/website/docs/joinus/new-rss/add-docs.md

 ### Other components

-In addition to the route components, there are several other components you can use to provide more information about your route:
+In addition to the aforementioned component properties, there are several other properties you can use to provide more information about your route:

 -   `anticrawler`: set to `1` if the target website has an anti-crawler mechanism.
 -   `puppeteer`: set to `1` if the feed uses puppeteer.